Governor asks lawmakers to focus on ‘equity’ in budget

 RICHMOND, Va. — Embattled Virginia Gov. Ralph Northam is asking lawmakers to pass a state budget that has a “greater focus on the issues of equity.”

-Northam met with a group of lawmakers Thursday to discuss his priorities for the state’s spending plan.
+Northam met with a group of lawmakers Thursday to discuss his spending plan.

 The Democratic governor also sent a letter to key members of the GOP-led General Assembly outlining his priorities.
-Northam says his top priorities include increased funding for struggling schools and boosting spending to lower the number of evictions.
+Top among them, Northam says, are increased funding for struggling schools and more spending to lower the number of evictions.

 Northam has been trying to rebuild relationships with the black community after a racist photo surfaced in his medical school yearbook.
 Northam has said he’s not in the picture, but admitted to wearing blackface at a dance contest.